Plebware/Plebware.github.io/index.md

 * 🔬 Conduct research
 * 🎮 Relax with leisure content

-there is something here for you.
+There will be something here for you.
+Although not much presently, the presented information will systematically be added over time.

----
+#

-# 📊 Daily Project Status Report
+# 📊 Periodic Project Status Report

 ## 🏗️ Major Rebuild Completed